ENCCS/cmake-workshop/content/environment.rst

    Adds one (or more) compile definitions to the given ``<target>``.

-Sometimes it is more convenient to have a single file containing all these compile-time constants, rather than passing them to preprocessor.
+It might be more convenient to have a single file containing all these compile-time constants, rather than passing them to preprocessor.
 This can be achieved by having a *scaffold* file and then letting CMake configure it after discovering the values for all the necessary compile-time constants.